 In 1987, Joseph A. Hardy, III, founder of the 84 Lumber Company, purchased a large portion of the Nemacolin property at auction (550 acres) – an auction he attended in the hopes of purchasing a few acres of woodlands near a lake or stream for his daughter, Maggie, who loved fishing.
 As Hardy recounts, “I left the auction without that piece of property for fishing because I bought the main parcel and was out of money.”
 Hardy and his daughter, Maggie, promptly set about transforming the property into its present state – a 2,000 acre world-class resort, rated Four-Stars by the prestigious Forbes Travel Guide and Four-Diamonds by the American Automobile Association (AAA).
 In 2002, Hardy transferred full ownership of the resort to his daughter, Maggie Hardy Magerko, who still serves as President and Owner, and continues to grow the resort.
 Today Nemacolin is a proud home to Forbes Five-Star, AAA Five-Diamond lodging and dining at Falling Rock Hotel and Lautrec Restaurant.

-The Nemacolin Woodlands Resort timeline:
+The Nemacolin Woodlands Resort Timeline:

 1988 – The Woodlands Golf Academy was established featuring 22,000 square feet of practice greens and driving range.
 The Woodlands Spa opened.
-Soon afterward, the Gazebo, Lake P.J., and the Panorama Pavilion were constructed.
+Soon afterward, Lake P.J. and the Panorama Pavilion were constructed.

 2000 – The Auto Toy Store opened, featuring a number of rare and collectible automobiles.

-2005 – The Woodlands Spa was expanded, adding 12 treatment rooms, a squash court and relocated fitness center.
-Horizon Point meeting facility opened.
-Nemacolin ventures into downtown Uniontown with the opening of downtown stores.
+2005 – The Woodlands Spa was expanded, adding 12 treatment rooms, a squash court and relocated Fitness Center.
+Horizon Point conference center opened adding to Falling Rock’s amenities.

-2006 – Wildlife habitats were built, bringing black bear, elk, emus, Patagonian Cayvees, Australian wallabies and zebra to the resort.
 Dogsledding was added as a winter adventure offering.

-The Golden Trout restaurant was closed and reopened after a total interior and menu renovation, as Autumn.
-The Conference Center is improved with the addition of the Nemacolin Business Center.
+2006 – Wildlife habitats were built, bringing a variety of exotic wildlife to the resort.
+The Golden Trout restaurant was renovated and transformed into Autumn.
+Conference Center was improved with the addition of the Nemacolin Business Center.